Peter Josyph: Writing life

 Josyph's fiction, personal essays, criticism and interviews have appeared in a variety of journals and anthologies, including Lapham's Quarterly, Chelsea, Newsday, The Southern Quarterly, Salmagundi, The Bloomsbury Review, Library Journal, Twentieth Century Literature, Medical Humanities Review, Journal of Medical Humanities, The Arden, MD, Year One, Paragraph, Antipodes, Southwest American Literature, Studies in Short Fiction, The Cormac McCarthy Journal, and New York Stories.
 His work has been anthologized in High on the Downs: A Festschrift for Harry Guest; You Would Not Believe What Watches: Suttree and Cormac McCarthy's Knoxville; Sacred Violence: A Reader’s Companion to Cormac McCarthy; Myth, Legend, Dust: Critical Responses to Cormac McCarthy; the Four-Way Reader # 1; Interdisciplinary and Intertextual Approaches to Cormac McCarthy: Borders and Crossings; and Cormac McCarthy's Borders and Landscapes.
-His memoir Strictly 53rd Street appears as a booklet in the Grammy-nominated jazz CD The Avatar Sessions (Fuzzy Music, 2010), featuring the music of trumpeter/composer Tim Hagans, with whom Josyph also performs in duets for trumpet and haiku based on Josyph's series of haiku novels, the Haiku Quintet, consisting of: The Way of the Trumpet, London Journal, Stockholm, Heroin Days, and Black Rice.
+His memoir Strictly 53rd Street appears as a booklet in the Grammy-nominated jazz CD The Avatar Sessions (Fuzzy Music, 2010), featuring the music of trumpeter/composer Tim Hagans, with whom Josyph also performs in duets for trumpet and haiku based on Josyph's series of haiku novels, the Haiku Quartet, consisting of: The Way of the Trumpet, London Journal, Stockholm, and Heroin Days.
 The Way of the Trumpet was nominated for the 2013 Warwick Prize for Writing.

-Recent articles include "Now Let's Talk About The Sunset Limited" in the spring 2012 Cormac McCarthy Journal; "A Walk with Wesley Morgan Through Suttree's Knoxville" in the winter 2011 Appalachian Heritage, which also features Josyph's photographs., and Oath of Office: A Conversation with Richard Selzer, in the fall 2009 Lapham's Quarterly.
-Josyph is also the author of an illustrated monograph, From Yale to Canton: The Transcultural Challenge of Lam Qua and Peter Parker (Smithtown Township Arts Council, 1992).

-Josyph has two publications forthcoming in 2018: a fourth collection of essays and conversations about Cormac McCarthy called The Wrong Reader's Guide to Cormac McCarthy: The Counselor; and Glanton's Horse, both published by Priola House.
+Josyph's fourth collection of essays and conversations about Cormac McCarthy, Cormac McCarthy's Last Outlaws: The Counselor and the Passenger, was published by McFarland, and his most recent tribute to McCarthy, Glanton's Horse, was published by Ivesian Arts Publishing.